Our rating(3.9/5)

 The Axium card machine uses ‘PIN on glass’ technology to accept chip and PIN.

-Although the lightweight Desk 5000’s has a touchscreen, all the actions can be navigated via the push buttons below.
+Although the lightweight Desk 5000 has a touchscreen, all the actions can be navigated with the push buttons below.
 From an accessibility point of view, this makes it better for blind people and others who need tactile cues for entering their PIN or using the features.

 The desktop model Ingenico Desk/5000 and its included accessories.

 Each terminal comes with cables, decals showing accepted card brands and a receipt roll.
-Axium also comes with a charging plug with cable and cradle it can be placed in on a table.
+Axium also comes with a charging plug, cable and terminal cradle that fits neatly on a table.

 Ingenico Desk 5000 card machine